 Sports IUPUI offers a wide variety of intramural sports.
-In addition, there are four varsity sports for men and women.
+In addition, there are four varsity sports for men (basketball, baseball, soccer, and tennis) and four for women (basketball, volleyball, softball, and tennis).
 For more information, contact the School of Physical Education (317-274-2725).